Migration Period: First wave

 The first wave of invasions, between AD 300 and 500, is partly documented by Greek and Latin historians but is difficult to verify archaeologically.
 It puts Germanic peoples in control of most areas of what was then the Western Roman Empire.

-The Tervingi crossed the Danube into Roman territory after a clash with the Huns in 376.
-Some time later in Marcianopolis, the escort to their leader Fritigern was killed while meeting with Lupicinus.
+The Tervingi crossed the Danube into Roman territory in 376, in a migration fleeing the invading Huns.
+Some time later in Marcianopolis, the escort to their leader Fritigern was killed while meeting with Roman commander Lupicinus.
 The Tervingi rebelled, and the Visigoths, a group derived either from the Tervingi or from a fusion of mainly Gothic groups, eventually invaded Italy and sacked Rome in 410 before settling in Gaul.
 Around 460, they founded the Visigothic Kingdom in Iberia.
 They were followed into Roman territory first by a confederation of Herulian, Rugian, and Scirian warriors under Odoacer, that deposed Romulus Augustulus in 476, and later by the Ostrogoths, led by Theodoric the Great, who settled in Italy.

 In Gaul, the Franks (a fusion of western Germanic tribes whose leaders had been aligned with Rome since the 3rd century) entered Roman lands gradually during the 5th century, and after consolidating power under Childeric and his son Clovis's decisive victory over Syagrius in 486, established themselves as rulers of northern Roman Gaul.
 Fending off challenges from the Alemanni, Burgundians, and Visigoths, the Frankish kingdom became the nucleus of what would later become France and Germany.

 The initial Anglo-Saxon settlement of Britain occurred during the 5th century, when Roman control of Britain had come to an end.
 The Burgundians settled in northwestern Italy, Switzerland and Eastern France in the 5th century.

 Second wave

-Between AD 500 and 700, Slavic tribes settled more areas of central Europe and pushed farther into southern and eastern Europe, gradually making the eastern half of Europe predominantly Slavic.
-Additionally, Turkic tribes such as the Avars and later Ugric Magyars became involved in this second wave.
+Between AD 500 and 700, Slavic tribes settled more areas of central Europe and pushed farther into southern and eastern Europe, gradually making the eastern half of Europe predominantly Slavic-speaking.

+Additionally, Turkic tribes such as the Avars and - later - Ugric-speaking Magyars became involved in this second wave.
 In AD 567, the Avars and the Lombards destroyed much of the Gepid Kingdom.
 The Lombards, a Germanic people, settled in Italy with their Herulian, Suebian, Gepid, Thuringian, Bulgar, Sarmatian and Saxon allies in the 6th century.
-They were later followed by the Bavarians and the Franks, who conquered and ruled most of Italy.
+They were later followed by the Bavarians and the Franks, who conquered and ruled most of the Italian peninsula.

-The Bulgars, originally a nomadic group probably from Central Asia, occupied the Pontic steppe north of Caucasus since the 2nd century, but later, pushed by the Khazars, the majority of them migrated west and dominated Byzantine territories along the lower Danube in the 7th century.
-From that time the demographic picture of the Balkans changed permanently, becoming predominantly Slavic, while pockets of native people survived in the mountains of the Balkans.
+The Bulgars, originally a nomadic group probably from Central Asia, occupied the Pontic steppe north of Caucasus from the 2nd century.
+Later, pushed by the Khazars, the majority of them migrated west and dominated Byzantine territories along the lower Danube in the 7th century.
+From that time the demographic picture of the Balkans changed permanently, becoming predominantly a new language, Slavonic-speaking, while massive populations of native Thraco-Romanised people survived in the mountains of the Balkans.